skizoom/CodingChallenge/README.md

 * [A coding task](#coding-scenario)
 * [A few technical questions](#questions)

-Please submit your code as a zip file or a forked version of this repository if you would prefer.

 # Coding Scenario
 Our tech at Heidi relies on many different supplier APIs and data feeds.